jcheong0428/peaks.js/README.md

 # Deployed website
 http://speakersegmentation.herokuapp.com/

-# Todo's
-- new segment start time should match previous end time.

 # Instructions
 1. Load audio & video file corresponding to the same group.
 2. Identify what speaker number to associate with each participant.